-(PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the externally triggered by user following the recommendation given in DTRNG FRO M
+(PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the triggered at regular intervals or continuously.
+The online test is suitable for detecting non-tolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time

 (PTG.2.5) The online test procedure checks the quality of the raw random number sequence.
-It is
+It is sequences of an ideal RNG.